19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (b) make copies of or extracts from or records of any information or explanation furnished under subsection (1)(b).

-(3) The Commissioner or a person authorised in writing by the Commissioner may, for the purposes of the carrying out of his functions under this Act, enter at any reasonable time any premises occupied by an owner developer, or a management corporation or subsidiary management corporation, as the case may be, and having entered any such premises may —
+(3) The Commissioner, or a person authorised in writing by the Commissioner, may enter at any reasonable time any building, common property or limited common property and having entered any such building, common property or limited common property may do all or any of the following:

-(a) inspect any book, register, document or other records relating to the management or the income and expenditure of the management corporation or subsidiary management corporation; and
+(a) inspect any book, register, document or other records relating to —

+(i) the management of a management corporation or subsidiary management corporation;

+(ii) the maintenance of a development before a strata title plan is registered for the development; or

+(iii) the maintenance of any building;

-(b) make copies of, or records of any information contained in, any such books, registers, documents or other records.
+(b) make copies of, or records of any information contained in, any such books, registers, documents or other records;

+(c) carry out checks to ascertain whether there is, or has been, on or in connection with the building, common property or limited common property (as the case may be), a contravention of any requirement by or under this Act;

+(d) carry out checks to ascertain whether circumstances exist that would authorise the Commissioner or any person appointed by the Commissioner for this purpose to take any action or execute any work authorised or required by or under this Act;

+(e) take such action or execute such work, authorised or required by or under this Act.

+[Act 35 of 2017 wef 01/02/2019]

 (4) Where any such records as are mentioned in subsection (1) or (3) are kept in electronic form, then —

 (a) the power of the Commissioner under subsection (1) to require any such records to be produced for inspection includes power to require a copy of the records to be made available for inspection in legible form (and subsection (2)(a) shall accordingly apply in relation to any copy so made available); and

-(b) the power of any person (referred to in this subsection as the inspector) under subsection (3) to inspect any such records includes power to require any person on the premises in question to give the inspector such assistance as the inspector may reasonably require to enable him —
+(b) the power of any person (referred to in this subsection as the inspector) under subsection (3) to inspect any such records includes power to require any person in the building, on common property or limited common property in question to give the inspector such assistance as the inspector may reasonably require to enable him —

 (i) to inspect and make copies of the records in legible form or to make records of information contained in them; or

 (ii) to inspect and check the operation of any computer, and any associated apparatus or material, that is or has been in use in connection with the keeping of the records.

+[Act 35 of 2017 wef 01/02/2019]

 (5) In addition to the powers conferred on him by subsections (1) and (2), the Commissioner or a person authorised by him may require, by order in writing, the attendance before the Commissioner or authorised person of —

-(a) an owner developer of any development or an employee thereof within the limits of Singapore who, from any information given or otherwise obtained by the Commissioner, appears to be acquainted with the circumstances of the case; or
+(a) an owner developer of any development or an employee thereof, a managing agent or an employee of a managing agent, being within the limits of Singapore who, from any information given or otherwise obtained by the Commissioner, appears to be acquainted with the circumstances of the case;

+[Act 35 of 2017 wef 01/02/2019]

-(b) the relevant member in the council of any management corporation or the executive committee of any subsidiary management corporation, any managing agent, or any employee thereof, who, from any information given or otherwise obtained by the Commissioner, appears to be acquainted with the circumstances of the case.
+(b) the relevant member in the council of any management corporation or the executive committee of any subsidiary management corporation, any managing agent, or any employee thereof, who, from any information given or otherwise obtained by the Commissioner, appears to be acquainted with the circumstances of the case; or

+[Act 35 of 2017 wef 01/02/2019]

+(c) any other person who, from any information given or otherwise obtained by the Commissioner, appears to be acquainted with the maintenance of a building or the circumstances of the case.

+[Act 35 of 2017 wef 01/02/2019]

+(5A) Any statement made by any person required under subsection (5) to attend before the Commissioner or authorised person must —

+(a) be reduced to writing;

+(b) be read over to the person;

+(c) if the person does not understand English, be interpreted for the person in a language that the person understands; and

+(d) after correction, if necessary, be signed by that person.

+[Act 35 of 2017 wef 01/02/2019]

 (6) Any person who —